howtographql/howtographql/content/backend/graphql-node-typescript/5-a-simple-mutation.md

 ### Testing the mutation

 Go ahead and restart your server so you can test the new API operations.
-Here is a sample mutation you can send through the GraphQL Playground:
+Here is a sample mutation you can send through GraphiQL:

 ```graphql
 mutation {